longturn/freeciv21/docs/install/windows-install.rst

     :height: 400
     :alt: Copying Files Panel

-If you want to run Freeciv21 right away, leave the box checked and click :strong:`Finish`.
-Otherwise, uncheck the box before clicking :strong:`Finish` to complete the installation.
+If you want to run Freeciv21 right away, leave the box checked and click :guilabel:`Finish`.
+Otherwise, uncheck the box before clicking :guilabel:`Finish` to complete the installation.

 .. image:: ../_static/nsis-installer/07-Finish.png
     :align: center
     :height: 400
     :alt: Finish Panel

-You will find an icon for the client on the Desktop or in the Start Menu.
+You will find an icon for the client on the Desktop or in the Start Menu at :menuselection:`Start Menu --> Freeciv21 [Version] --> Freeciv21 Client`.

 .. _non-admin: